aldrindev-orangeapps/aldrindev-orangeapps/README.md

 ### About Aldrin Caballero
 <p>
- &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; -  Hi, I’m a Junior Software Engineer at OrangeApps, where I work on maintaining and enhancing Laravel-based ERP systems using Laravel and Vue.js.
-Since July up to the present, I’ve been involved in supporting production applications, improving existing features, fixing bugs, and collaborating with the team to ensure system stability and performance.
+ &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; -  Hi, I’m a Junior Software Engineer at OrangeApps, where I work on maintaining and enhancing Laravel-based ERP systems using Laravel, Codeigniter and Vue.js.
+I’ve been involved in supporting production applications, improving existing features, fixing bugs, and collaborating with the team to ensure system stability and performance.
 <br><br>
 I have solid experience in PHP, Laravel, MySQL, RESTful API development, and front-end integration with Vue.js, along with working knowledge of React and Node.js.
 <br><br>